joao-osilva/joao-osilva.github.io/_posts/2017-11-4-RabbitMQ-cluster-with-Docker-and-Docker-Compose.md

  cluster-network:
   driver: bridge
 ```
-Our compose file has 4 services and 1 network:
+Our compose file has 4 services and 1 network definition:
 - **rabbitmq-node-1:** creates a container based on a RabbitMQ image, defines its hostname, exposed ports, networks, storage volumes and some specific RabbitMQ environment variables
 - **rabbitmq-node-2:** the same for node 2
 - **rabbitmq-node-3:** the same for node 3